Flux-balance laws in scalar self-force theory: Flux-balance laws

 \subsection{Conserved currents}

-Suppose one starts with a field theory $\Phi_{\ms A}$, where capital, script Latin indices indicate some collection of indices associated with the field (in the case where $\Phi_{\ms A}$ denotes the vector potential, $\ms A = a$, while if $\Phi_{\ms A}$ denotes the metric, $\ms A = ab$, etc.).
+Consider a theory for a field $\Phi_{\ms A}$, where capital, script Latin indices indicate some collection of indices associated with the field (in the case where $\Phi_{\ms A}$ denotes the vector potential, $\ms A = a$, while if $\Phi_{\ms A}$ denotes the metric, $\ms A = ab$, etc.).
 We denote by $\bs L$ the \emph{Lagrangian four-form}, which is a functional of $\Phi_{\ms A}$.
 For brevity, we do not denote the dependence in such functionals on $\Phi_{\ms A}$ explicitly.
 The utility of considering the Lagrangian four-form, instead of the action (its integral), is provided by the fact that one does not need to worry about whether any of the integrals that arise are finite.

 The equations of motion arise from a variation of the Lagrangian four-form by

 The term $\bs E^{\ms A}$ in the first term is a functional of $\Phi_{\ms A}$, and reflects the equations of motion: for a free field theory, the equations of motion read